Law Firm Marketing Attribution: A Guide for Managing Partners and Firm CFOs

 Building full attribution requires connecting four systems: CallRail for phone call attribution, Google Analytics 4 for web conversion tracking, Lawmatics or Clio Grow for lead-to-retained-client tracking, and a monthly reconciliation process connecting retained clients to their originating marketing source.

 This is typically a 2–4 week implementation with cost recovered within the first month through reallocation away from underperforming channels.
-Full technical breakdown: law firm marketing technology stack guide.
+Full technical breakdown: law firm marketing ROI tracking guide.

 For managing partners currently approving marketing budgets without this data: the information you need to make these decisions intelligently exists.
 It just hasn’t been connected yet.